Luke-A-C-Roberts/Lambda/README.md

 To run make sure you have the Glasgow Haskell Compiler `ghc` is installed.
 Once installed, navigate to the cloned folder and execute the build script with `./build`.
 Then run with `./lambda`.

 This lambda interpreter supports:
+  - UTF-8 characters (both λ and ł work as the lambda sigil)
   - nested (curried) lambda functions, eg. `λx.λy.xy`, which do not require braces on input.
   - free variables in lambda function, eg. `λx.xy`
   - beta reduction of single variables, eg. `(λx.x)y → y`